Willow (Joan Armatrading song): Critical reception

 Upon its release as a single, John Fitzpatrick of the Cumbernauld News & Kilsyth Chronicle picked "Willow" as the newspaper's "record of the week" and commented, "This must be one of the ballads of the year.
 It is sung with so much feeling and style by Joan.
 She is one of the best singers to emerge this decade and I'm sure that 'Willow' will be a very big hit for her indeed."
 Colin Gay of The Bolton News called it "Joan at her best, really getting into the whole of the number and putting it over well".
 Tony Wilson of the Evening Herald described it as a "moody performance" and "something on the lines of 'Love and Affection', with its relaxed, understated approach".
 He added, "Quality single with a fine song by a fine singer.
 Must be a hit."

 Philip Hall of Record Mirror wrote, "I can never make my mind up about Miss Armatrading.
 Is she an overrated romantic or a sensitive artiste?
 'Willow' confirms the latter - it's relaxingly delicate but all too easily forgettable.
 Still, constant radio play could change all that and provide us with a genuine love song in the charts."
 Pauline McLeod of the Daily Mirror described it as "not an obviously commercial single".
+Ian Birch of Melody Maker called it "more surface sheen than actual substance".
+He noted the "graceful atmosphere" provided in the production by Glyn Johns, but added "however strenuous his efforts are, they don't give the helium-light song any sense of direction".

 In 2020, music critic Neil McCormick, writing for The Telegraph, included "Willow" in his list of "pop and rock's 100 best British songs".
 He praised the "tender" song as a "masterpiece of metaphor and melody".
 Shakespeare director Michael Pennington wrote about how Armatrading changed the symbolism of the willow from its historic representation of romantic mourning to a "source of comfort and protection."